 Statement of Purpose

-Reach Out Care
+Fostering Solutions Midlands

-URN Number: SC036188
+URN Number: SC060642

 Contents

 Introduction

 Company Status

 Vision, Mission and Values

 Aims and Objectives

 Commitment to Equality and Diversity

 Management and Regional Team Structure

 Services Provided by the Agency

 Matching

 National Fostering Group Children's Pledge

 Consultation and Support for Children and Young People

 Carer Recruitment, Assessment and Approval

 Annual Reviews

 Supervision and Support of Foster Carers

 Training and Development

 Finance

 Complaints

 Professional Membership

 Contact Details

+Practice Amendments in Response to the Coronavirus Pandemic (Covid 19)

 Introduction

+This Statement of Purpose for

+Fostering Solutions Midlands

-This Statement of Purpose for Reach Out Care Fostering Agency has been developed and produced to meet the requirements of the following legislation and guidance:
+has been developed and produced to meet the requirements of the following legislation and guidance:

-- · The Children Act 1989
+- The Children Act 1989

 - The Children Act 1989 Guidance & Regulations Volume 4: fostering Services (2011)

 - · Care Standards Act 2000

 - Fostering Services: National Minimum Standards 2011

 - The Fostering Services (England) Regulations 2011

 - The Care Planning, Placement & Case Review (England) Regulations 2010

 - The Care Planning, Placement & Case Review and Fostering Services (Miscellaneous Amendments) Regulations 2013

 - Assessment & Approval of Foster Carers: Amendments to the Children Act 1989 Guidance & Regulations, Volume 4 Fostering Services (July 2013)

-- · Children and Families Act 2014
+- Children and Families Act 2014

 This Statement of Purpose is submitted to Ofsted.
-It is provided and made available to employees, foster carers, local authorities, children and young people placed and their parents via our website
+It is provided and made available to employees, foster parents, local authorities, children and young people placed and their parents via our website

 A hard copy can be provided if requested.
 The Statement of Purpose is reviewed and agreed annually by the Registered Manager and the Senior Management Team.

-Reach Out Care provides a service to children and young people and their foster carers across the North East of England.
+Fostering Solutions a part of the National Fostering Group, provides a service to children and young people and their foster carers across East and West Midlands.

-Responsible Individual:

-Anna Tchaikovsky National Fostering Group Atria Spa Road Bolton BL1 4AG Registered Manager:
+Name and Address of Responsible Individual Jamie Moore National Fostering Group Atria Spa Road Bolton BL1 4AG

+Name and Address of Registered Manager Andrea Treble Fostering Solutions Priestly Court.
+Gillette Close.
+Stafford.
+Staffordshire Technology Park ST18 0LQ.